Benjamin N. Duke House: Facade

 The main portion of the house rises five stories from the street and is capped by a two-story mansard roof.
 The 82nd Street elevation of the facade, to the north, is vertically divided into six bays of openings; the facade is further split into a five-bay-wide main section and a one-bay-wide eastern wing.
-The house contains three bays of openings on the west, facing Fifth Avenue.
+There are three bays of openings on the west, facing Fifth Avenue.
 Both the Fifth Avenue elevation and the third-westernmost bay on the 82nd Street elevation are curved outward in a manner resembling the Baroque style.

-The house is separated from either street by a recessed areaway, which contains a cast iron railing along the sidewalk.
+The house is separated from either street by a recessed areaway, which is delineated by a cast iron railing along the sidewalk.
 The basement and first floor are clad with rusticated blocks of limestone.
 The facade of the upper floors is made of brick, with limestone quoins at each corner, as well as large pieces of limestone trim.
 The roof is clad with red tile and is topped by copper cresting; metal finials extend from the top of the roof.
-The mansard roof may have been influenced by the Beaux-Arts style; the house contains further elements of the Beaux-Arts style, including cartouches on the facade and wrought-iron window guards.
+The mansard roof may have been influenced by the Beaux-Arts style; the house is designed with further elements of the Beaux-Arts style, including cartouches on the facade and wrought-iron window guards.
 The copper cresting on the roof, which was mass-produced when the house was built, had to be replaced with a custom-made replica in the 1980s.
-The modern-day house contains six metal finials, each weighing 250 lb and measuring 9 ft tall.
+The modern-day house has six metal finials, each weighing 250 lb and measuring 9 ft tall.
 There are also two outdoor terraces, including one on the roof.